Idaho College of Osteopathic Medicine - ICOM

 Admissions

-ICOM seeks to recruit students from Idaho, Montana, North Dakota, South Dakota, Wyoming, and beyond.
-While ICOM actively recruits students from these areas, all qualified applicants are considered.
+ICOM seeks to recruit students who will help serve our mission.
+While ICOM actively recruits students from Idaho and other underserved areas, all qualified applicants are considered.
 ICOM does not discriminate on the basis of age, race, color, sex, gender, sexual orientation, religion or creed, national or ethnic origin, or disability.
 ICOM utilizes the centralized application system through the AACOMAS portal.
-Candidates who are invited for an interview will have completed all of the admission requirements found at icom.edu/admission-aid/requirements.
+Admission requirements found at icom.edu/admission-aid/requirements.

 The decision to offer admission will be based on the interview as well as the applicant’s academic and service history, MCAT scores, and letters of recommendation.
 ICOM uses a rolling admissions process.
 Candidates who submit an application early and return all required documentation promptly will be at an advantage in the admissions process.